FAQ

 We could spread smaller amounts to more organizations, but our hope is to make a sizeable difference.

 Our Leadership Committee selects a group of organizations, some in San Diego and some international, to present to our membership.
 Members are invited to submit names of nonprofits to us.
 We organize site visits for those in San Diego and do all the research we can to fully scrutinize all the nonprofits we’re considering and their ability to use the funds we provide.
-Then the entire membership will be supplied with all the pertinent information SEEDS has accumulated (via email and the internet) and will vote online for the finalists.
+Then the entire membership will be supplied with all the pertinent information SEEDS2 has accumulated (via email and the internet) and will vote online for the finalists.
 If there is a tie, the Leadership Committee will break it.

 Also, NCF will further vet the organizations we choose.
 We greatly appreciate that extra level of accountability NCF provides.